 Approximately 30 countries in Europe, Asia, and North and South America currently permit farmers to grow hemp.
 Aggregated production data from the United Nations do not include all countries (most notably Canada) and may differ from other sources but comprise the most readily available source of information.
-Based on these data, worldwide acreage in hemp cultivation- both hemp seed and hemp tow waste-is reported at about 175,000 acres (Figure 3), growing by less than 375 million pounds annually (Figure 4).
-Reported global production is highly variable year to year, and totaled about 375 million pounds in 2014.
+Based on these data, excluding Canada, global acreage in hemp